aaronhunter1088/Clock/README.md

 This is a simple GUI project which displays the time and allows the user to set alarms.

 v2.8 Added Javadocs and cleaned up the code quite a bit.
+When running the application, you can set this envVar: logLevel to be DEBUG, or INFO depending on how much info you want.

 The clock starts up in Digital Mode.
 You can switch to this mode at any time by clicking on Features --> View Digital Clock (or clicking Ctrl + D); This mode has 4 specific